 Web hosts can offer shared hosting at such a lucrative price because you are not the only user.
 The downside is that your site might get affected when a traffic spike occurs on another site.
 If your website starts to consume too much server resources your web host might notify you to upgrade your plan.
 However, they don’t mention these things on the sales page.
 There is no such thing as Unlimited Domain, Unlimited bandwidth or Unlimited Storage.

-All web hosts try to seal the deal by giving you an option to purchase a 2 year or 3 year plan.
+All web hosts try to seal the deal by giving you an option to purchase a 2 year or 3-year plan.
 You also get a decent discount as well.
-However, that’s not always ideal because you might want to move to a different host 6 months from now.
-Usually it comes with a 30-day or 45-day money back guarantee but they definitely won’t give you a refund after that period.
+However, that’s not always ideal because you might want to move to a different host a year from now.
+Usually, it comes with a 30-day or 45-day money back guarantee but they definitely won’t give you a refund after that period.
 If you are in a situation where you need to change your host, this might even force you to stay as you have already paid for 3 years.
 And If you still want to go ahead with moving you will probably be looking at a $500 loss.

 It’s been a year but my website never went down – not once.
 And the page load speed’s been amazing.
 I can’t believe my site was hosted on a shared server all these time.
 That day just never came where I would have to think about moving to a different host or upgrade my plan.